evan-narayan/voithos/docs/grafana-prometheus-config.md

 ## TLS Configuration
-If tls is enabled in your deployment then add `verify: false` under `default` in `/etc/kolla/prometheus-openstack-exporter/clouds.yml` and restart prometheus-openstack-exporter container
+If tls is enabled in your deployment then add `verify: false` under `default` in `/etc/kolla/prometheus-openstack-exporter/clouds.yml` and restart prometheus_openstack_exporter container using `docker restart prometheus_openstack_exporter`

 ## Access Grafana Webui
 Access grafana webui using `<external-vip>:3000` or `<internal-vip>:3000`.
 Username is `admin` and